-The Top Ten Positions Business Owners Need to Fill to Make their Company Successful
+Top 10 Positions Business Owners Need to Fill to Make Their Company Successful

 Businesses can quickly grow to become too large for one person to manage, causing some new ventures to fail.
 The cost of hiring employees and recruiting talent, however, can discourage business owners from getting the help they need.
 Despite the cost, business owners must fill the following top ten positions to make their company successful.